optimex-xyz/evm-smartcontract/docs/Optimex-Management.md

        - Type: `bytes`.
      - `info`:
        - Description: A structured data object (`MPCInfo`) containing:
-         - `mpcL2Address`: An address derived from `mpcL2Pubkey`, used to identify the `MPC` entity in operations on the PetaFi Protocol (L2).
+         - `mpcL2Address`: An address derived from `mpcL2Pubkey`, used to identify the `MPC` entity in operations on the Optimex Protocol (L2).
          - `expireTime`: The timestamp after which the MPC public keys become inactive.
          - `mpcAssetPubkey`: The public key used to identify the `MPC` entity in operations on asset chains.
-         - `mpcL2Pubkey`: The public key used to identify the `MPC` entity in operations on the PetaFi Protocol (L2).
+         - `mpcL2Pubkey`: The public key used to identify the `MPC` entity in operations on the Optimex Protocol (L2).
        - Type: `MPCInfo` struct.
      - `prevExpireTime`:
        - Description: The expiration timestamp assigned to the former MPC public keys.